chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-3-of-3.md

 2. OnFailure
 3. Never

 Note: This is for the entire pod, not a single container.
-The container restarts, but not all the containers in a pod.
+The container restarts, but not all the containers in a Pod.

 Different Kubernetes manifests support specific policies.
 Jobs support OnFailure or Never, while Deployments support all three.
 A Daemon Set has a policy of Always.

 ## Pod Scheduling on Kubernetes

-The Kubernetes scheduler, which runs as a set of HA pods, determines on which node a pod can fit the best on, dependant on configurable policies.
-The generic algorithm for pod scheduling follows:
+The Kubernetes scheduler, which runs as a set of HA Pods, determines on which node a Pod can fit the best on, dependant on configurable policies.
+The generic algorithm for Pod scheduling follows:

-1. Filter the nodes: run each node through a list of predicates based on any constraints or requirements specified by the pods.
+1. Filter the nodes: run each node through a list of predicates based on any constraints or requirements specified by the Pods.
-2. The filtered list of nodes is prioritized: score each node depend on node weighting and proper pod fit.
+2. The filtered list of nodes is prioritized: score each node depend on node weighting and proper Pod fit.
-3. Based on the order list above schedule the pod on the best fit node.
+3. Based on the order list above schedule the Pod on the best fit node.

 ### Scheduling Impact on Application High Availability